 Vitreous enamel is so prevalent it can be found in almost any modern setting, from education and healthcare to transit and public spaces.
 The glass-like surface is smooth, durable and non-porous, ideal for spaces subject to heavy pollution and abuse like public transit stations and metro areas.

-In the United States, CeramicSteel, porcelain enamel fused to a steel substrate, is one of the most widespread writing surfaces used in educational settings.
-Found in over eight million classrooms around the world, the surface is lauded for its durability and resistance to stains, scratching, fire, chemicals and bacteria.
+In the modern day, CeramicSteel, porcelain enamel fused to a steel substrate, is one of the most widespread writing surfaces used in educational settings.
+Found in over 25 million classrooms around the world, the surface is lauded for its durability and resistance to stains, scratching, fire, chemicals and bacteria.

 Without straying far from its ornamental roots, vitreous enamel continues to be an eye-catching installation, regardless of scope or location.
 The advent of digital and screen printing technologies has made large-scale enamel artwork attainable.
-No project is limited with over 110 standard colors and the ability to develop custom colors and print beautiful, high-definition imagery.
+No project is limited with the ability to develop custom colors and print beautiful, high-definition imagery.

 Beyond the Surface